publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch51/m__us_usc_t49_s5121.md

     (h)  __Report__  __.—__

-    The Secretary shall, once every 2 years, prepare and transmit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a comprehensive report on the transportation of hazardous materials during the preceding 2 calendar years.
+    The Secretary shall, once every 2 years, prepare and make available to the public on the Department of Transportation’s Internet Web site a comprehensive report on the transportation of hazardous materials during the preceding 2 calendar years.
 The report shall include—

         (1) a statistical compilation of accidents and casualties related to the transportation of hazardous material;